 2. One click, one reward.
 Avoid multiple clicks for one behavior.
 If you're really impressed, show it with a "jackpot" of several treats after the single click.

 Treats should be pea-sized and soft so your dog can eat them quickly.
 Think of creating a treat hierarchy: use lower-value kibble for easy skills at home and save the high-value stuff (like chicken or cheese) for new behaviors or distracting environments.
+For advice on what to feed during training, read our Puppy Food 101 guide.

 For beginners, especially puppies, keep training sessions very short, just 2 to 5 minutes at a time.
 It’s far better to have several fun, successful micro-sessions throughout the day than one long, frustrating one.
 Always aim to end on a high note, right after your dog successfully performs a behavior they know well.